Kitupala/kimmo-io/README.md

 # kimmo.io

-My personal site showcases some of my recent studies.
-Included light/dark modes.
+My personal site with contact information and links to some of my recent studies & works.

+// Included light/dark modes
 Dark mode is very experimental but it's all about looks!

-Just testing...
-git